holly-cummins/holly-cummins.github.io/content/posts/2023-08-29--illustrating-talks/index.md

 Here's a later zombie illustration, conveying the same idea in a different style.
 ![An icon-style zombie](green-zombies.png)_Another zombie, from 2023.
 It looks a little bit like a grinch, which wasn't my intention, but at least it makes people smile._

 Have I mentioned already that I'm not an expert on this?
-I try to draw a zombie and end up with a grinch.
+I attempt to draw a zombie and end up with a grinch.
 I've shared the patterns that work for me, but styles evolve, so I expect in a few years time I'd have a different set of recommendations.
-I try to keep experimenting, and when I see a visually effective talk, I try and figure out what makes it work.
+I aim to keep experimenting, and when I see a visually effective talk, I try and figure out what makes it work.
+There's no right answer, but we can always learn from others.
 As a final reference, _Understanding Comics_ by Scott McCloud is notionally about comic books, but it's actually a great deep dive into drawing and visual communication.
 I loved it.